prof3ssorSt3v3/mad9034/docs/modules/week15/README.md

 ## Final Presentation Order

-You must attend attend both presentations days as you must comment on your classmates work.
+You must attend attend both presentation classes as you must comment on your classmates work.
+Providing meaningful feedback is a component of your final grade.

 ### Section 010